xEv3n/Certificates/README.md

 # Certificates
-These are all my coding certificates okay I know it's only three but others are on there way
+These are all my coding certificates okay I know it's only three but others are on their way